Max Homa: Professional career

 In October 2013, Homa finished T-9 at the Frys.com Open, his first PGA Tour event as a pro.
 In December 2013, he tied for 6th place in the Web.com Tour qualifying school.
 In May 2014, he earned his first professional win at the Web.com Tour's BMW Charity Pro-Am, defeating fellow rookie Jonathan Randolph by one stroke, earning $117,000.
 He finished 17th on the Web.com Tour regular-season money list, to earn his PGA Tour card for the 2014–15 season.

 In the 2015 PGA Tour season, Homa entered 27 events.
 He made 12 cuts and won $380,339.
 He finished 163rd in the FedEx Cup standings and lost his tour card.
 In the 2016 Web.com Tour season, Homa won the Rust-Oleum Championship in Ivanhoe, Illinois, coming from seven shots back, and ultimately regained his PGA Tour Card for the 2016–17 season.

 In the 2017 PGA Tour season, Homa made only two cuts in 17 events and lost his card.
-That year he made just $18,008.
+That year he made just $18,008 in tournament prize money.
 In 2017 he tweeted: "Had a few caddies hit me up recently hoping to team up.
 They heard they usually get weekends off which is apparently a great selling point."

 In the 2018 Web.com Tour season, Homa regained his PGA Tour card for the 2019 PGA Tour season.

 On May 5, 2019, Homa won the Wells Fargo Championship for his first PGA Tour victory, with a three-shot victory over Joel Dahmen.
 Homa received $1.422 million for his win, a two-year extension of his PGA Tour card, as well as spots in the PGA Championship and in the 2020 Masters Tournament.

 On February 21, 2021, Homa earned his second PGA Tour victory at the Genesis Invitational in a playoff over Tony Finau.

 In September 2021, Homa won his third PGA Tour title at the Fortinet Championship, the opening event of the 2021–22 season.
 In May 2022, Homa won the Wells Fargo Championship for a second time.
 He ended the season finishing in a tie for 5th at the Tour Championship.